Sanju-Basak/Teach_Jan_2024/CSE_314/Offline_5_Threading.md

 #### Introduction
 In our previous offline, we used **POSIX** threads to solve _synchronization problems_.
 As smart CSE students, we won't be limited to a user only, but also design thread and synchronization primitives of our own.
 In this offline, we will add support for threads in **xv6**.
 We will implement a user-level thread library consisting of some system calls related to threads that are very familiar to us.
+Then, we will implement **two POSIX-like** syncronization primitives in **xv6** to solve some syncronization error.

 #### Background
 * Revisit the difference between _process_ and _thread_.
 The main difference is that threads share the same address space, while processes have their own address space.